Top 25 Japanese Foods You Need to Try Out

 Udon noodles are made from wheat flour and are thicker than soba noodles.
-Similiar to soba, there are several hot and cold dishes that are very popular in Japan.
-Cold udon is served just the same as zaru soba, the only difference being the noodles.
+Similar to Soba, there are several hot and cold dishes that are very popular in Japan.
+Cold Udon is served just the same as Zaru Soba, the only difference being the noodles.

-There are a wide variety of hot udon dishes, such as curry and beef udon.
-It is great to eat at home as a quick meal or at a restaurant where the chefs takes years of training to master the perfect udon noodle.
+There are a wide variety of hot Udon dishes, such as curry and beef Ddon.
+It is great to eat at home as a quick meal or at a restaurant where the chefs take years of training to master the perfect udon noodle.

 Ramen is one of Japan’s most famous dishes and has become popular worldwide.
 It is inexpensive and available anywhere across the country, making it great for travelers on a budget.
 The broth is prepared over several days by simmering pork or chicken bones.